buildlyio/buildly-core/docs/connect-service-to-bifrost.md

-# Connect your service to BiFrost
+# Connect your service to Buildly

 ## Overview

-This tutorial explains how to connect an existing microservice to [BiFrost](/bifrost).
+This tutorial explains how to connect an existing microservice to [Buildly](/buildly).

-Once you connect your service to BiFrost, it will be able to communicate with all of your other services over a core authentication layer.
-All of its endpoints will be exposed as part of a single API that BiFrost puts together from all of the services.
-You also have the option to use BiFrost for managing permissions and users.
+Once you connect your service to Buildly, it will be able to communicate with all of your other services over a core authentication layer.
+All of its endpoints will be exposed as part of a single API that Buildly puts together from all of the services.
+You also have the option to use Buildly for managing permissions and users.

 ## Requirements

 There are no requirements for the language or framework used to code your service.
-It must only satisfy these conditions in order to connect to BiFrost:
+It must only satisfy these conditions in order to connect to Buildly:

 1. Your service must include a **Dockerfile.**
 2. Your service must follow the [OpenAPI (Swagger) spec](https://swagger.io/docs/specification/about/) and expose a `swagger.json` file at the `/docs` endpoint.